Updated March 14, 2023

 The whiskey is aged for two years in a new American oak barrel, offering up a “lovely richness and smoothness” from the oak.
 It’s perfect neat, as Bryan Karrick prefers it.
 Bryan is Kim’s husband and co-owner of Scratch.
 It would also be “killer” in a Manhattan or Old Fashioned, as Bacon notes.

-In the meantime, join GINiology, visit Salish Sea Brewing, or visit Brigid’s Bottleshop or Arista Wine Cellars.
+Spop by Scratch Distillery for a tasting or a cocktail, visit Salish Sea Brewing, or visit Brigid’s Bottleshop or Arista Wine Cellars.
 And enjoy a cocktail at any one of the truly stellar cocktail bars and destination restaurants in Edmonds.

 Edmonds, says Kim, is “a wonderful, dynamic liquid arts community.”
 We can drink to that!